rogithsaravanank/Prepping/Prepping/notes/Questions_Companies.md

 *   What kind of role are you looking for?
 *   Where do you see yourself in 5 years?
 *   Do you follow Agile methodologies?

+# Java Interview Preparation for Schindler Electric

+This document outlines potential topics and questions you might encounter during a Java interview at Schindler Electric.

+---

+## 1. Design Patterns and Architecture

+You’ll likely be asked to explain how you design resilient systems:

+*   "Can you explain the Circuit Breaker design pattern and its role in system resilience?"
+*   "What are the different states in the Circuit Breaker pattern, and when do they transition?"
+*   "How would you implement a Circuit Breaker using Java and Resilience4j?"
+*   "What are the key trade-offs of using microservices over a monolithic architecture?"

+---

+## 2. Core Java and Java 8 Features

+Expect to dive deep into Java 8 features, especially Streams and functional programming:

+*   "How would you dynamically segregate data based on the first two characters of a string using Java 8?"
+*   "Can you explain the difference between `map()` and `flatMap()` in Streams?"
+*   "What are the best practices for using `Optional` to handle null values?"
+*   "How do lambda expressions improve code readability?"
+*   "When should you use parallel streams, and what are the pitfalls?"

+---

+## 3. Concurrency and Multithreading

+With years of experience, you’ll definitely be quizzed on multithreading and asynchronous programming:

+*   "How would you implement a multithreaded application using `ExecutorService`?"
+*   "What’s the difference between `volatile` and `synchronized` in Java?"
+*   "How does the `ForkJoinPool` work, and when should you use it?"
+*   "How can `CompletableFuture` be used to handle asynchronous operations in a non-blocking way?"

+---

+## 4. Database and Data Handling

+Schindler Electric deals with large-scale systems, so you can expect SQL and database optimization questions:

+*   "Write a SQL query to find the second highest salary in a table."
+*   "How would you optimize a slow-running SQL query?"
+*   "Explain how indexing works in databases and how it improves performance."
+*   "What are ACID properties, and how do they ensure database consistency?"

+---

+## 5. Behavioral and Problem-Solving Questions

+Apart from technical expertise, your problem-solving and teamwork skills will also be tested:

+*   "Can you share a challenging project you worked on and how you managed it?"
+*   "How do you prioritize tasks when handling multiple deadlines?"
+*   "Describe a situation where you had to learn a new technology quickly—how did you approach it?"
+*   "Have you mentored junior developers?
+How did you help them adopt Java 8 features effectively?"
+*   "Can you recall a time when you identified a performance bottleneck in a Java application and how you resolved it?"